sdvdk/ned-energy/README.md

 ## Example: 24h Bar Chart with ApexCharts Card

-You can visualize the green, solar, and wind percentages for today using [ApexCharts Card](https://github.com/RomRider/apexcharts-card) in your Home Assistant dashboard.
-Here is a working example:
+You can visualize the data for today using [ApexCharts Card](https://github.com/RomRider/apexcharts-card) in your Home Assistant dashboard.

+## Example: Green Energy Mix Chart

 ```yaml
 type: custom:apexcharts-card